Kampong Rataie

 Kampong Rataie is a village in Temburong District, Brunei.
-The population was 2,182 in 2016.
+The population was 2,833 in 2021.
 It is one of the villages within Mukim Bokok.
 The village encompasses the public housing estates STKRJ Kampong Rataie and RPN Kampong Rataie.
 The postcode is PE2751.

-Facilities
+Economy

+Kampong Rataie produces wooden handicrafts such sticks, tops, sarong pemarang, rosaries, rings, and other items that tourists who visit Temburong District use as mementos.
+Additionally, they manufacture honey potato chips, honey poppy, as well as several kinds of biscuits and bahulu cakes.

+Infrastructure

 Rataie Primary School is the village's government primary school.

 The village mosque is RPN Kampong Rataie Mosque.